CorvetteCole/GotoSleep/README.md

 -Refactor variables regarding request codes for alarms and notifications.
 Notification request codes are particularly important since they let you dismiss and interact with notifications in different classes.

--Investigate code to detect when a purchase has been refunded and disable the in-app purchase option.
+-Investigate code to detect when a purchase has been refunded and disable the advanced options.

 -Add separate moon icon that is the right size for the notifications